josebarbamontoya/fordham_bioinformatics/class_09/README.md

 * ## Introduction to R for data analysis

-## Instructions to download the R tutorials to the home directory:
+## Instructions to download the R tutorial to the home directory:
 1.- Open the terminal

 2.- Enter the command `cd ~`